 - Avoidance of some, or all diabetes management activities and being unmotivated to change this behavior

 If you have diabetes and are feeling burned out, please know that there is hope!
 Diabetes is hard work, and until we have a cure, it will continue to be hard.
-However, there are some things you can try that can help you overcome, and even prevent, feelings of burn out.
+However, there are some things you can try that can help you overcome, and even prevent, feelings of burnout.

 Manage your expectations

 People with diabetes tend to be really hard on themselves.
 They expect a lot from themselves, and when they don’t meet their own expectations, it can be frustrating.
 Anyone who lives with diabetes knows that it is almost impossible to do everything “right” all the time.
 And even if you do everything “right”, your blood sugar can have a mind of its own and do some crazy things.
 If you expect perfection, and perfection is not possible, it’s normal to want to give up.
 Instead, try cutting yourself some slack.
-It’s ok to strive for perfection, but it’s important to cut yourself some slack sometimes and be ok with slipping up.
+It’s okay to strive for perfection, but it’s important to cut yourself some slack sometimes and be ok with slipping up.
 And remember that sometimes, having wacky blood sugars is part of having diabetes.

 Take small steps

 Feeling like you’re alone in your life with diabetes is a big risk factor for diabetes burnout.
 With diabetes, isolation is one of the biggest risk factors for becoming burned out.
 If you feel that nobody understands what you are experiencing or that you are the only person with diabetes that feels this way, life with diabetes can be a lonely place.
 While feeling supported does not make diabetes go away, it can make it easier to live with.
-Getting support, encouragement, and empathy from others can be a critical part of staying motivated to manage your diabetes.
+Getting support, encouragement and empathy from others can be a critical part of staying motivated to manage your diabetes.
 Sometimes the people in your life may not know what kind of support you need.
 Be clear with these people what would be most helpful and what you want them not to do.
 Remember that other people with diabetes can also be a great source of support.
 These are the folks who know exactly how you’re feeling, because, at some point, they have probably felt the same way.
 If you don’t know anybody else with diabetes, there are resources that can help.
 Many communities have meet-ups for people with diabetes and there is an active diabetes online community on social media.*